Aliiiranmanesh/ImageDuplicityFinder/README.md

 ### ImageDuplicityFinder
-this tool is designed to identify similar images within a specified directory, regardless of their size or format.
+this tool is designed to identify similar images within a specified directory concurrently, regardless of their size or format.
 The comparison is based on image content, utilizing advanced algorithms for accurate results.
 #the similarity is calculated by :
 - Splitting the image to YUV colorspace according to T.871
 - Processing the Y channel with MSSIM